ynd-consult-ug/devops-exercise/README.md

 # About this repo

-This repo is used as part of recruitation process for YND DevOps.
+This is a repository used in YND Technologies recruitment process.
-Every higher level, requires fulfilling all tasks from the previous level.
-Tasks below shouldn't take more than:

-- Intern 6h
-- Junior 6h
-- Mid 3h
+Based on your experience, take the following tasks and try to accomplish as many as possible.

+This should not take more than few hours.
+Good luck!

 ## Intern level